BeamIO-Inc/espa-product-formatter/README.md

-## ESPA-PRODUCT_FORMATTER Version 1.19.0 Release Notes
+## ESPA-PRODUCT_FORMATTER Version 1.20.0 Release Notes
-Release Date: November 2019
+Release Date: May 2020

 The product formatter project contains libraries and tools for working with the ESPA internal file format (raw binary with an XML metadata file).
 It currently supports Landsat 4-8, Sentinel-2 L1C, and limited MODIS products.